EnAccess/Airlink-App/README.md

 ---

 ### AirLink Functional Highlights
-Smartphone-gateway connectivity, an opinionated device lifecycle, a flow for lost/stolen devices and built-in PAYGO functionality are what set AirLink apart from open-source IoT solutions.
+Smartphone-gateway connectivity, an opinionated device lifecycle, a flow for lost/stolen devices and built-in PAYGO functionality are what set AirLink apart among open-source IoT frameworks.

 #### AirLink Data Layer
 AirLink leverages Bluetooth and GSM to flow data from the device to the server via the app, and vice versa.
 Data is structured for minimum overhead for devices and plug-and-play adding of new device types without server/app redos.